Body image: Figure rating scales

-One of the most prominent measures of body image is Figure Rating Scales, which present a series of body images graded from thin to muscular or from thin to obese.
+One of the measures of body image is figure rating scales, which present a series of body images graded from thin to muscular or from thin to obese.
 The subject is asked to indicate which figure best represents their current perceived body, and which represents their ideal or desired body.
 Bodies depicted in figure rating scales are either hand-drawn silhouettes, computer rendered images, or photographic images.

 Video projection techniques

 One study showed each participant a series of images of himself or herself with either increased weight or decreased weight.
-Each participant was asked to respond to the pictures, and their startle and eyeblink response were measured.
+Each participant was asked to respond to the pictures, and their startle and eyeblink responses were measured.
 "Objective, psychophysiological measures, like the affect modulated startle eyeblink response, are less subject to reporting bias."

 Questionnaires

 BASS is a 9-item subscale of the Multidimensional Body-Self Relations Questionnaire.
 It uses a rating scale from −2 to +2 and assesses eight body areas and attributes and overall appearance (face, hair, lower torso, mid-torso, upper torso, muscle tone, height, and weight).

-Questionnaires can have confounding variable responses.
+Questionnaires can have variable responses.
 For instance, "Acquiescent response style (ARS), or the tendency to agree with items on a survey, is more common among individuals from Asian and African cultures."

-Body size and shape misperception

-As well as being dissatisfied with their body sizes, exposure to idealized images of thin bodies is associated with overestimation of one's own body size.
-Recent research suggests that this exposure to images of thin bodies may cause a recalibration of the visual perceptual mechanisms that represent body size in the brain, such that the observer sees subsequently-viewed bodies, including their own bodies, as heavier than they really are, a process known as "visual adaptation".
-There is evidence that individuals who are less satisfied with their bodies may spend a disproportionate amount of time directing their visual attention towards unusually thin bodies, resulting in an even greater overestimation of the size of subsequently-viewed bodies.
-Further evidence suggests that a similar mechanism may be at play in people (particularly young men) who underestimate their muscularity, such as those suffering from muscle dysmorphia.
-The nature of the interaction between body size and shape misperception and body dissatisfaction is not yet fully understood, however.